d-lukianenko/myfamilytable/README.md

 - **smart** (AI search by ingredients, coming soon).

 ✨ *Built during my return to tech after a long maternity break, inspired by my daughter’s strong character and our kitchen experiments together.*
-✨ *Every recipe on the site is one I actually cooked for my partner and child — it’s a family project as much as a portfolio piece.*
+✨ *Every recipe on the site is one I actually cooked for my partner and child: it’s a family project as much as a portfolio piece.*

 ---